MrRobotAE10/Grokking-algorithms-book/Chapter8/exercises.md

 and estimate how long it takes.
 How can you maximize the point total (seeing all the things you really want to see) during your stay?
 Come up with a greedy strategy.
 Will that give you the optimal solution?

-    >   Go and see what I want to see the most.
+    >   Go and see what I want to see the most in the remaining time.
 It doesn't give the optimal solution

 For each of these algorithms, say whether it’s a greedy algorithm or not.